Jewish mysticism

-Two non-Jewish syncretic traditions also popularized Judaic Kabbalah through their incorporation as part of general Western esoteric culture from the Renaissance onwards: the theological Christian Cabala (c.
-15th–18th centuries), which adapted Judaic Kabbalistic doctrine to Christian belief, and its diverging occultist offshoot, the Hermetic Qabalah (c.
-19th century – today), which became a main element in esoteric and magical societies and teachings.
-As separate traditions of development outside Judaism, drawing from, syncretically adapting, and different in nature and aims from Judaic mysticism, they are not listed on this page.
+Two non-Jewish syncretic religious traditions also popularized Judaic Kabbalah through their incorporation as part of general Western esotericism from the Renaissance onwards: the theological Christian Cabala (c.
+15th–18th centuries), which adapted Judaic Kabbalistic doctrine to Christian belief, and its occultist offshoot, the Hermetic Qabalah (c.
+19th century–present), which became a main element in esoteric and magical societies and teachings.